-Fall has transitioned into winter, The outdoor temperature becomes cooler and we wistfully recall flip flops, shorts and trips to the beach where we basked in the summer heat traded for falling leaves that promise to leave our trees bare, winter coats, snow shovels and boots Transition is a word that can send a chill that cuts like a sharpened knife through the soul of a parent who has a special needs child aging out of the system and preparing to enter the world of the unknown, like the chill of winter that sends shivers through our bones .
+Summer days are waning and will soon be replaced by the crisp fall air.
+The outdoor temperature will gradually become cooler and we will wistfully recall flip flops, shorts and trips to the beach where we basked in the summer heat traded for falling leaves that promise to leave our trees bare, winter coats, snow shovels and boots Transition is a word that can send a chill that cuts like a sharpened knife through the soul of a parent who has a special needs child aging out of the system and preparing to enter the world of the unknown, like the chill of winter that sends shivers through our bones .

 The world of adulthood.
 It is a milestone that resonates with any parent whose child has or is preparing to leave the cocoon of supports and services offered to them in childhood.
 As with changing seasons, we must be equipped with proper support in order to survive.
 In order to physically survive the transition of seasons, we must possess supportive items such as heat and winter coats to function at a healthy level.
 In order to survive the transition through life, we must have the support of a village.
 A societal village of sorts’ that is necessary for successful transitioning.
 As one would not venture out into a chilly day without proper gear to keep them warm, a supportive metaphorical village is required as our children venture on into an unknown world called adulthood to assist them in achieving successful assimilation, mastery and independence.